 The pompeii_satellite.tfw world file accompanies the pompeii_satellite.tif file and stores the georeference information for the image.
-Therefore, the Size (bounds) and Offset (location) parameters are automatically set.
-See world file raster datasets for more information.
+Therefore, the Dimensions and Location parameters are automatically set.
+See World files for raster datasets for more information.

 - Click Finish to create the new texture map layer.

-CityEngine does not reproject images on import.
+Note:CityEngine does not reproject images on import.
 Choosing the coordinate system on image import is only used to calculate the correct location information.
-It is therefore crucial to have image data prepared in the projection used in the CityEngine scene.
-(In the previous example, the Pompeii satellite image has been reprojected in ArcMap to WGS 1984 UTM Zone 33N (the Scene Coordinate System used for this tutorial scene).
+Therefore, it necessary to have the image data prepared in the projection used in the CityEngine scene.
+In the previous example, the Pompeii satellite image was reprojected to WGS 1984 UTM Zone 33N (the Scene Coordinate System used for this tutorial scene).

-- Assign the osm_generic.cga rule file.
+- Drag the osm_generic.cga rule file onto the selected shapes.

 Because some shapes already have a valid start rule set, the Set Start Rule dialog box appears.

-- Create a new empty CityEngine scene.
+- Create a CityEngine scene.

 - During import, CityEngine prompts you to choose a scene coordinate system.

-Use the Cleanup Graph operation with Resolve Conflicting Shapes enabled to fix those automatically.
-You can also use the Simplify Graph tool to reduce unneeded complex graph segments by approximating the graph by deleting unneeded graph settings and setting the tangents.
-See the Street Network section of the CityEngine manual for details.
+Use the Cleanup streets tool with Resolve Conflicting Shapes enabled to fix those automatically.
+You can also click Graph > Simplify Graph to reduce the number of complex graph segments by deleting unnecessary ones and setting the tangents.
+See Cleanup streets for more information.

 Assign rule file